 With volunteering being well established across Monmouthshire it was key to understand how volunteers were currently making an impact and where we could support further development.
-This initial mapping exercise is pictured on page 7.
+This initial mapping exercise is pictured below.

-The delivery programme behind the Volunteering Strategy 'Monmouthshire - A County That Serves' has been created with vision to invest in and mobilise our communities in order to add value to the delivery of public service in Monmouthshire.
+The delivery programme behind the Volunteering Strategy 'Monmouthshire - A County That Serves has been created with vision to invest in and mobilise our communities in order to add value to the delivery of public service in Monmouthshire.
 The programme received support from the Invest to Save report passed in March 2015, a significant strategic investment in volunteering by Monmouthshire County Council.
 This foresight and horizon scanning means we are ahead of other local authorities in Wales in the way that we are developing cohesive and sustainable approaches to volunteering.
-It is a vehicle to drive the strategy and associated plan, Monmouthshire ACTS aims to support and develop volunteering in Monmouthshire, enabling volunteers to share talent, energy, passion and skills making a measurable impact and contributing to our core purpose of creating sustainable and resilient communities.
+It is a vehicle to drive the strategy and associated plan, Monmouthshire ACTS aims to support and develop volunteering in Monmouthshire, enabling volunteers to share talent, energy, passion and skills - making a measurable impact and contributing to our core purpose of creating sustainable and resilient communities.

 Effective partnerships with third sector volunteer centre, Gwent Association of Voluntary Organisations and other voluntary organisations are examples of the significant developments within Monmouthshire.
-We have been recognised for our sector leading practice by the Wales Council for Voluntary Action for our partnership approach and have been asked to support a current work stream focussing on volunteering within Local Authorities.
-A distinct example of our the third sector partnership is the recruitment of a 'Volunteer Coordinator' at Mardy Park Resource Centre, collaboration between a Monmouthshire Council department - Changing Practice, Changing Lives and third sector partner Community Connections Befriending Scheme.
+We have been recognised for our sector leading practice by the Wales Council for Voluntary Action for our partnership approach and have been asked to support a current work stream focusing on volunteering within Local Authorities.
+One example of partnership with the third sector concerns Mardy Park Resource Centre which is directly supported by the Community Connections befriending programme.
+A 'Volunteer Coordinator' has been appointed to the centre, as a result of collaboration with Monmouthshire County Council.
 With the experience and infrastructure in a befriending volunteer programme being present in the third sector it has been mutually beneficial for the partnership to develop.